gsudre/lab_notes/022-ML_results_summary.md

 ## Methods

-I used H2O's autoML methods for this work.
+I used H2O's autoML methods for this work, using the R API.
 I played with carret and scikit-learn as well, which I'm actually more familiar with.
 But at the time H2O's Java implementation was making better use of all the computation power I could allocate in Biowulf, so I went with that.